RoStrap/Resources/README.md

 [Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is the core resource-loader for [RoStrap](https://www.roblox.com/library/725884332/RoStrap).
 It is designed to simplify the loading of libraries and unify the networking of resources between the client and server.

 ## Set-up
-[Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is automatically installed when you setup using the plug-in, which can be found here:
+[Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is automatically installed when you setup using the plug-in, which can installed after clicking the logo below:

 [![](https://avatars1.githubusercontent.com/u/22812966?v=4&s=100)](https://www.roblox.com/library/725884332/RoStrap)